gavinrozzi/grwebsite/content/project/jerseyleaks.md

 JerseyLeaks is a whistleblowing and collaborative journalism tool that allows sources to confidentially leak documents to reporters using an encrypted online system.
+The system allows whistleblowers with knowledge of public corruption to submit documents to journalists who may publish them as a part of an investigative story.

+This project has been a collaborative effort and other journalists are invited to join the platform.

 [View JerseyLeaks at this link](https://jerseyleaks.org/)